The Core Monitoring and Evaluation Team

 Everything that we do for the monitoring and evaluation of the City of Culture is publicly available.Jonothan Neelands, Warwick Business School.
 Cultural Policy and Evaluation Summit

-Jonothan Neelands was part of the panel that described the M&E team speaking at the Cultural Policy and Evaluation Summit, as the UK CoC 2021 year began, on 25 June 2021.
+Jonothan Neelands was part of the panel that described the M&E team speaking at the Cultural Policy and Evaluation Summit, on 25 June 2021, in the early stages of the UK CoC 2021 year.
 (Starts 25:30)

 Technical Reference Group

-The Core Team has received expert support from a Technical Reference Group (TRG) which acts as an independent and impartial group.
-Led by the Department for Digital, Culture, Media and Sport, other representatives include Arts Council England, the Arts and Humanities Research Council, Spirit of 2012, NESTA, What Works Centre for Wellbeing, UCL, the University of Derby, the British Council and the West Midlands Combined Authority.
+The Core Team received expert support from a Technical Reference Group (TRG) which acted as an independent and impartial group.
+Led by the Department for Digital, Culture, Media and Sport, other representatives included Arts Council England, the Arts and Humanities Research Council, Spirit of 2012, NESTA, What Works Centre for Wellbeing, UCL, the University of Derby, the British Council and the West Midlands Combined Authority.

-The remit of the Technical Reference Group is to:
+The remit of the Technical Reference Group was to: